 Cultural Landscape Support [B.1150.74.17]: A standard annual payment of NOK 2 000 per hectare paid on all agricultural land in recognition of the contribution made to the cultural landscape.
-Payments are subject to environmental cross compliance.

 Structural payment to milk producers [1150.74.11]: Payment based on the number of animals, increasing up to 5 dairy cows or 27 milking goats, i.e. the same sum is paid (53,800 NKr) for all farms with five or more cows.
 Since 99.85% of farms exceed the cap in terms of animal units, this program is classified as a transfer not dependent on current commodity parameters, but requiring production.
 From July 2002 the scheme also applied for beef production on suckler cows, and the same rate is applied for all farms with more than 40 suckler cows.